MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-about.md

 To use the Power BI add-in for PowerPoint, you must have access to the Office add-in store, or the add-in must be available to you as an [admin managed add-in](/microsoft-365/admin/manage/centralized-deployment-of-add-ins).

 To be able to view live Power BI data in PowerPoint, you must have an active Power BI account and a Power BI Free license, as well as access to the data.
-To view Power BI reports that are not located in a Premium capacity, a Power BI Pro license is needed.
+If the Power BI report is not located in a Premium capacity, a Power BI Pro license is needed.

 ## Security